RaYRoD-TV/sm64coopdx-vr/README.md

 # sm64coopdx VR

 Super Mario 64 in VR, built on the sm64coopdx PC port.
-With a headset on, the game renders in immersive Vr.
+With a headset on, the game renders in immersive VR.
 You can lean around and look into the world.
 With no headset it just runs as the normal flatscreen game.
 Same exe, it works out which one you want on its own.